Somebody Knows Why… Somebody Knows

 They are wrong.

-Feminist action movies are going to be canceled, moved to TV or never greenlit for us to even hear about in the first place.
+Feminist action movies are going to be canceled, moved to TV or never greenlit for us to ever hear about in the first place.

 It’s Over, Boyos

 We’ve won.
 Clean your gear.
-Get some rest.
+Get some R&R.